Wondering how much caffeine is in Coke Zero compared to other sodas?

 Fast food coffee

-Fast food coffee carries low to moderate caffeine.
-Arby’s Jamocha Shake, for example, only carries about 6 milligrams of caffeine.
+Fast food coffee typically contains low to moderate levels of caffeine.
+Arby's Jamocha Shake, for example, only carries about 6 milligrams of caffeine.

 On the other hand, Starbucks decaf coffee has a surprisingly high 12 milligrams of caffeine.

-Even seemingly low-caffeine beverages in Starbucks, such as the Pink Drink and the Refreshers, carry around 22 milligrams of caffeine (for a short cup size), roughly the same as Coke Zero.
+Even seemingly low-caffeine beverages at Starbucks, such as the Pink Drink and Refreshers, contain around 22 milligrams of caffeine (for a short cup size), which is roughly equivalent to that of Coke Zero.

 A pink drink from Starbucks.

-However, the caffeine content of all products mentioned so far is still considered low relative to other coffee products that actually aim to provide energy boosts to their drinkers.
+However, the caffeine content of all products mentioned so far is still considered low compared to other coffee products that are specifically designed to provide energy boosts to their consumers.

 Instant coffee